genestealer/Home-Assistant-RFLink-Gateway-ESP8266/README.md

 # Home-Assistant-RFLink-Gateway-ESP8266
-Home Assistant to RFLink Gateway useing a NodeMCU (ESP8266 Wifi module)
+Home Assistant to RFLink Gateway using a NodeMCU (ESP8266 Wifi module)

 **Links**